Hansi Flick: Managerial career

-1899 Hoffenheim
+TSG 1899 Hoffenheim

-In July 2000, he became a manager of the Oberliga Baden-Württemberg side 1899 Hoffenheim, winning the league and gaining promotion to the Regionalliga Süd in his first season at the club.
+In July 2000, Flick became a manager of the Oberliga Baden-Württemberg side TSG 1899 Hoffenheim, winning the league and gaining promotion to the Regionalliga Süd in his first season at the club.
+He also won North Baden Cup four times in a row, between 2002 and 2005.
 After four unsuccessful attempts to reach the 2.
 Bundesliga, he was released from duties on 19 November 2005.
+During his tenure at Hoffenheim, Flick graduated first in his class, alongside Thomas Doll, from the German Sport University Cologne, gaining his top coaching credentials in 2003.

 Red Bull Salzburg (assistant)

-Flick then worked briefly as an assistant of Giovanni Trapattoni and Lothar Matthäus and sporting coordinator at Red Bull Salzburg.
-Flick stated that his work under Trapattoni, one of the world's most renowned managers, taught him many things, especially on tactics and in developing relations with players, but also said that he disagreed with Trapattoni's defence-first approach.
+Flick later worked briefly as an assistant of Giovanni Trapattoni and Lothar Matthäus and sporting coordinator at Red Bull Salzburg.
+He stated that his work under Trapattoni, one of the world's most renowned managers, taught him many things, especially on tactics and in developing relations with players, but also said that he disagreed with Trapattoni's defence-first approach.

 Germany (assistant)

-He was named the assistant coach for Germany on 23 August 2006.
+Flick was named the assistant coach for Germany on 23 August 2006.
 Although not listed as an officially recognized manager by the DFB, due to the sending off of Joachim Löw in the previous game, Flick was technically the German manager for the UEFA Euro 2008 quarter final against Portugal on 19 June 2008, which ended in a 3–2 win for Germany.
 After finishing second at the UEFA Euro 2008 and third at the 2010 FIFA World Cup, he reached the semi-finals at the UEFA Euro 2012 and won the 2014 FIFA World Cup as assistant coach of Germany.

+Germany (sporting director)

-He became sporting director at the German Football Association after the 2014 World Cup until 16 January 2017.
+Flick became sporting director at the German Football Association (DFB) after the 2014 World Cup until 16 January 2017.

+TSG 1899 Hoffenheim (sporting director)

+Flick was appointed sporting director of Hoffenheim, the team he had previously coached, at the start of the 2017–18 season.
+However, the contract, which was signed for five years, was terminated after just eight months.